MagisterFleisher/pastR/README.md

 - Piping

---- Solution:
----- \|>

-- replace the word "function"

---- /.
+--- Solution\: \|>

----- because /. looks like the letter, lambda
+- replace the word "function" with \: /. because /. looks like the letter, lambda

 That's not so hard.
 Official R hasn't really changed in the last 20 years.
 Some things need the tiniest changes.